AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

 ## Timelines
 Experience has shown that the amount LLMs increase velocity of implementation is dependent on how good the specs you give them are.
 Thus the upfront focus on cross-disciplinary spec creation and rapid prototyping and research.

-In general the stakeholder question of "how long will this take" is a function of the supported process' entropy tolerance and and how well the underlying problems being solved have been flushed out.
+In general the stakeholder question of "how long will this take" is **a function of the supported process' entropy tolerance and and how well the underlying problems being solved have been flushed out**.

-If you understand the underlying problems each Cascade's features are solving you can prioritize your Cascades by business need.
+If you understand the underlying problems each Cascade's features are solving *you can prioritize your Cascades by business need*.
 You can also minimize the scope to as small a feature as possible that solves the problem.

 For example, a steakholder may ask for a way to automate emailing data in a web app.
 You flush out that the underlying problem is quickly sharing data.
 So you design a Cascade to ensure your UI's URLs are unique and shareable and add a Share button to your screens.
 The spec is detailed, the feature itself is far smaller than requested.

 It turns out that LLMs do a decent job of identifying these kind of alternative solutions if you give them the complete context of a feature request.
 You should use AI to  brainstorm and help you minimize the amount of code needed for a solution.
 It may dramatically improve your velocity.

-I find that some teams use Agile sprint timelines as an attempt to artificially compensate for poor understanding of underlying user and business problems.
+I find that some teams use Scrum sprint timelines as an attempt to artificially compensate for poor understanding of underlying user and business problems.
 Some might say that's the point.

 But a lack of user research followed by building bigger-than-needed, or outright not-needed, software in a sprint does not mean you're more efficient or flexible.